ThibaultPeeters/ReactCertificationLvl2/README.md

-#Quiz App For React Certification lvl 2 by Peeters Thibault
+Quiz App For React Certification lvl 2 by Peeters Thibault

-To start the application npm start